justinmeiners/efficient-programming-with-components/10_binary_counter.md

     whenever you sum up large number you don't really want to add small quantities to big quantities.
     Bad things happen to the errors[^errors].
-    Use this code to write a sum function for arrays of `double`.
+    Use this code to write a function which sums arrays of `double`.

 **Exercise:** Rewrite `min_element` using this code (just `min_element`, don't worry about second best).